-If we instead take a last example, the symptom at the top, “our organization is not profitable”, that one is a perfect match for the right side to choose the Profitability framework, that is commonly used by consultants.
+If we instead take a last example, the symptom at the top, “our organization is not profitable”, that one is according to management consultants, a perfect match for the right side to choose the Profitability framework.
 Here is the picture over how that will look, symptom – our organization is not profitable.

-The conclusion we can make is that no matter problem-solving process we are using, including MECE or not, we need to start our critical thinking already on the problem-solving process itself, since we always need to look for the root causes from the total of all our (self-) caused problems.
-We need a problem-solving process that is actually working, and we cannot let a clean structure with no overlaps or gaps pervert our critical thinking.
-The root causes are vital to find and together with the organizational principles they are fundamental to be able to make a systemic solution, valid for the whole organisation.
+The conclusion we can make is that no matter problem-solving process we are using, including MECE or not, we need to start our critical thinking already on the problem-solving process itself, since we always need to look for the root causes from the total of all our self-caused problems.
+We need a problem-solving process that is actually working, like SPPA, and we cannot let a clean structure with no overlaps or gaps pervert our critical thinking regarding the fact that symptoms are impossible to solve.
+The root causes are therefore vital to find and together with the organizational principles they are fundamental to be able to make a systemic (dis)solution, valid for the whole organisation.
 We need a systematic approach for a systemic learning, based on theory, if we want our organisation to be efficient, effective and flourishing.
 Looking for the root causes is therefore always necessary and the most vital part of any problem-solving approach.
 Yesterday, today and tomorrow.

 C u soon again.